School of Journalism and Communication Contact Information

 Peter D. Laufer, James N. Wallace Chair of Journalism: News-Editorial; professor (long-form journalism, radio journalism, international journalism).
 MA, 1986, American; PhD, 2009, Leeds Metropolitan.
 (2010)

-Regina Lawrence, professor (political communication, civic engagement, journalism innovation); Associate Dean, George S. Turnbull Portland Center and Agora Journalism Center.
+Regina Lawrence, Edwin L. Artzt Dean; professor (political communication, civic engagement, journalism innovation); George S. Turnbull Portland Center and Agora Journalism Center.
 BA, 1985, Denver; MA, 1991, Colorado; PhD, 1997, Washington, Seattle.
 (2015)

 Hayoung (Sally) Lim, assistant professor (cultural diversity and brand responsibility).
 BA, 2016, Korea; MA, 2018, PhD, 2022, Texas, Austin (2022)